Premiership of Keir Starmer: Proposed disability benefits reforms

 The proposed disability benefits reforms sparked considerable debate.
-Disability charities and opposition parties have criticized the cuts, labeling them as devastating and immoral.
+Disability charities and opposition parties have criticized the cuts, labelling them as devastating and immoral.
 Organisations such as the Disability Benefits Consortium, Scope, and Mind argued that these changes could push disabled individuals further into poverty and exacerbate health issues, highlighting the potential social impact of the reforms.

 In response to the backlash, Kendall emphasised the need for a balanced approach that ensures fiscal responsibility while protecting vulnerable populations.
 She acknowledges the concerns raised by disability advocates and noted the importance of reinvesting savings into employment programs to support those on health-related benefits, aiming to create a more equitable system.

 Kendall's tenure was also marked by internal party challenges.
 Some Labour MPs expressed apprehension regarding the impact of welfare reforms on disadvantaged communities.
 The historical context of previous welfare cuts served as a cautionary backdrop, prompting calls for the party to uphold its commitment to social justice while pursuing necessary fiscal reforms.
 On 26 June 2025, the government, following extensive pressure from over 120 backbench Labour MPs, announced it would soften its plans for new welfare legislation by confirming that new qualification criteria for receiving Personal Independence Payment (PIP) and the health aspect of Universal Credit (UC) would only apply to prospective new claimants rather than pre-existing claimants who can continue to claim under the pre-existing qualification system.